Limit theorems for $p$-domain functionals of stationary Gaussian fields: Going beyond the separability assumption

 From the expression \eqref{equ:gneiting alternative}, since $C_1(x_1)$, $C_2(x_2)$ are positive and non-increasing in the norms $\|x_1\|$, $\|x_2\|$, we deduce that

 where $D_2$ denotes the domain of the variable $x_2$, and

-Therefore, $C(x_1,x_2)$ is wedged between two separable covariance functions, $C_1(x_1)C_2(x_2)$ and $C_1(x_1\, \underline{C_2}(D_2)^{2/d_1})C_2(x_2)$.
+Therefore, $C(x_1,x_2)$ is wedged between two separable covariance functions, that is, the product $C_1(x_1)C_2(x_2)$ and the function $C_1(x_1\, \underline{C_2}(D_2)^{2/d_1})C_2(x_2)$.
 This suggests that the Gneiting case may be studied combining the bounds \eqref{equ:gneitingproperties} and Theorem \ref{thm:main}.
 We will partially formalize this intuition in Theorem \ref{thm:gneitingcase}, and we conjecture that the latter could be extended to more general functionals, growing domains and classes of non-separable covariance functions satisfying properties analogous to \eqref{equ:gneitingproperties}.
 These extensions are left for future research.

 Analogously to the version of Theorem~\ref{thm:main} explained in Remark~\ref{rem:fixed}, Theorem \ref{thm:gneitingcase} allows to reduce the study of

 for only one index $i\in\{1,2\}$ (i.e. only the $i$-th domain is growing), to that of the respective marginal functional